As we’re well aware, establishing what is real and what is fake online has become increasingly difficult over the last few years.

 As social media has grown, so too has the ability to deliberately spread false information to a potential global audience.

-As Mark Twain is falsely (and ironically) attributed to saying, “A lie can travel halfway around the world before the truth has put its boots on.”
+As Winston Churchill is falsely (and ironically) attributed to saying, “A lie can travel halfway around the world before the truth has put its boots on.”